CyPurr-Collective/Cypurr-Prezes/README.md

   * [Decentraleyes](https://decentraleyes.org/) — Uses local resources instead of downloaded ones from sites you visit, in case the site is distributing a form of malware (intentionally or otherwise)
   * [Canvas Defender](https://multiloginapp.com/canvasdefender-browser-extension/) — Protects your browser's canvas/rendering information
   * [Cookie AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) — What it says on the tin
+  * [Protect Your Choices](https://youradchoices.ca/choices/protect-my-choices/) — Automatically opts you out of interest-based advertising from members of the Digital Advertising Alliance.
+Kind of like "Do Not Track" browser setting
-  * [Terms of Service; Didn't Read](https://tosdr.org/) — Quick summary of sites' Terms of Service pros and cons
+  * [Terms of Service; Didn't Read](https://tosdr.org/) — Displays quick summary of sites' Terms of Service pros and cons
 * [Two-Factor Auth List](https://twofactorauth.org/) – Enormous list of sites that offer two-factor authentication for account sign-ins, which protects against identity and account theft
 * [Authy](https://authy.com/) / [Yubikey](https://www.yubico.com) — Both make two-factor authentication easier and more secure than SMS-texting codes
 * [Opt-out of Data Brokers](https://www.the-parallax.com/2016/04/07/how-to-clean-up-or-delete-data-brokers-profiles-of-you/) – Request data brokers scrub your entries from their records.
 A longer list is available [here](https://www.stopdatamining.me/opt-out-list/)